Bill Viola: Inner Journey

 Amos Rex and Bill Viola Studio are delighted to present acclaimed video and installation artist Bill Viola’s first solo exhibition in Finland.
 Bill Viola’s immersive projections of mythically flowing waters and fires fill Amos Rex’s underground exhibition spaces.
 Bill Viola: Inner Journey is on view from 22 September 2021 to 27 February 2022.

-American Bill Viola (b.
-1951) is one of the most acclaimed video and installation artists of our time.
+American Bill Viola (1951–2024) is one of the most acclaimed video and installation artists of our time.
 Over the course of his forty-five-year career, Viola has created an emotionally expressive body of work informed by art history, culture and religion.
 His works explore key themes of human existence: birth, life and death, and spirituality.

 In the subterranean exhibition rooms of Amos Rex, Viola’s artistic register is on full display.
 Bill Viola: Inner Journey presents twelve works from the artist’s later period 1994–2015 and the video game The Night Journey, a collaboration between Bill Viola Studio and USC Game Innovation Lab.
 Alongside large immersive projections, the exhibition features serene installations of people lying submerged in water, intense expressions of spiritual rebirth, as well as smaller, intimate works that portray emotions and inner states.